 Quitline – phone 0800 778 778 for free advice and support.

-Visit www.quit.org.nz – for free online Quit Coach, support, advice and information.
+Visit www.quit.org.nz for a free online Quit Coach, support, advice and information.

 Have a COPD action plan

 Ask your doctor or nurse to help you fill in a COPD action plan.
-An action plan is a written document that provides you with instructions and information on how to manage your COPD on a daily basis and also how to recognise and cope with worsening symptoms (exacerbations).
+An action plan is a written document that provides you with instructions and information on how to manage your COPD on a daily basis and also how to recognise and cope with worsening symptoms (flare-ups or exacerbations).

-You can develop your COPD action plan with your healthcare provider and fit the plan to suit the severity of your COPD and your preferences.
+You can develop your COPD action plan with your healthcare provider and make a plan to suit the severity of your COPD and your preferences.
 At each visit with your healthcare provider you can review the plan and make adjustments as needed.
-Here are two examples of COPD action plans, choose the one that suits you:
+Here are 2 examples of COPD action plans – choose the one that suits you.

 Regular exercise is important.
-When you exercise your muscles including your breathing muscles, they learn to do more work with less oxygen.
-Often when people try to exercise and become short of breath, they stop.
-However, the less active you are, the weaker your muscles become, making you even more short of breath.
+When you exercise your muscles, including your breathing muscles, they learn to do more work with less oxygen.
+Often when people try to exercise and become short of breath, they stop exercising.
+However, the less active you are, the weaker your muscles become, making you even more short of breath over time.

 Here are some tips for staying active